captivationsoftware/DeveloperChallenge/README.md

 - Your solution should include instructions on how to run/build via Linux command line (or even better, use Docker)
 - Your solution will be judged for correctness, performance, and style
 - You may use any language you'd like, but you can only use standard libraries

+# README

+This is my (Eric Luo) submission for the Captivation Software coding challenge.

+## Usage

+In order to run properly, this code needs to run on a Unix Operating system, or any system that can utilize 'stty'. to run:

+Javac challenge.java
+java challenge

+## Troubleshooting

+For this to be operational, it requires the usage of stty to have an unbuffered input flow.
+Although there is a shutdown hook to revert, doing 'stty cooked' will revert back to a buffered input stream.